CPDN-git/openifs_control_code/README.md

 This respository contains the instructions and code for building the controlling application used for controlling the ECMWF OpenIFS code in the climateprediction.net project.

 To compile the controlling code you will need to download and build the BOINC code (this is available from: https://github.com/BOINC/boinc).
 For instructions on building this code see: https://boinc.berkeley.edu/trac/wiki/CompileClient.

+As only the libraries are required, the boinc client and manager can be disabled (reduces system packages required).

+In short:
+    git clone git@github.com:BOINC/boinc.git
+    cd boinc
+    ./_autosetup
+    ./configure --disable-server --disable-fcgi --disable-manager --disable-client  \
+                --enable-libraries --enable-boinczip  \
+                CXXFLAGS='-O3'
+    make install

-This code needs to be in the same directory as the OpenIFS controller code.
+This installs the boinc libraries and include files into the same directory as the git source (use the --prefix argument to install into a different directory).

 To compile the controller code on a Linux machine: